department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/research/discussion-guide.md

 **1B - If user starts application, allow user to perform Second Task without prompt**

-## Second Task: Apply for STEM - 15 minutes
+## TASK 2A: Apply for STEM - 15 minutes

-If you are were getting your undergraduate degree in **Chemistry** from **Chicago State University**.
+Let's say you're getting your undergraduate degree in **Chemistry** from **Chicago State University**.
 How would you go about filling out this application?

+*Remember to think aloud as you go through so we can hear what works for you and what doesn't.

+> Checking benefits... see what they say / If they don't know and say they'd check, respond < 6 months.

   Things to watch for:
   -	Do any questions cause confusion or require additional research for users to answer?